Pika-Software/.github/profile/README.md

 ![Pika-Soft](https://i.imgur.com/HOjiNui.png "Pika-Soft")

-#### Некоммерческая организация, занимающаяся разработкой компьютерных игр и модификаций для них. В частности разработкой и запуском игровых серверов Garry's Mod. Ведём свою деятельность начиная с 2018 года, сотрудничаем с сообществами Garry's Mod. Имеем большой опыт в администрировании [Linux](https://ru.wikipedia.org/wiki/Linux) систем ([Debian](https://www.debian.org/index.ru.html), [CentOS](https://www.centos.org/), [Ubuntu](https://ubuntu.com/)). Кроме прочего разрабатываем веб-приложения на [NodeJS](https://nodejs.org/), [PHP](https://www.php.net/) и [Rust](https://www.rust-lang.org/).
+#### A non-profit organization engaged in the development of computer games and modifications for them.
+In particular, the development and launch of Garry's Mod game servers.
+We have been working since 2018, cooperating with Garry's Mod communities.
+We have great experience in administering [Linux](https://ru.wikipedia.org/wiki/Linux) systems ([Debian](https://www.debian.org/index.ru.html), [CentOS](https://www.centos.org/), [Ubuntu](https://ubuntu.com/)).
+Among other things, we develop web applications on [NodeJS](https://nodejs.org/), [PHP](https://www.php.net/) and [Rust](https://www.rust-lang.org/).

 <h1 align="center">🔗 Social Links</h1>